mesosphere/marathon/docs/docs/upgrade/index.md

 Tasks keys and storage format in ZooKeeper changed in a backward incompatible fashion.
 Zookeeper compression is implemented and enabled by default.
 Older versions will not be able to read compressed entities.
-Marathon nowuses logback as logging backend.
+Marathon now uses logback as logging backend.
 If you are using custom log4j properties, you will have to migrate them to a logback configuration.

 ## Upgrading to 0.11